LiteObject/scikit-learn-security-tutorial/docs/feature-engineering.md

 ## What is feature engineering?

-Feature engineering is basically being a translator between the real world and AI.
-It's taking messy, raw data and turning it into clean, meaningful numbers that machine learning algorithms can understand.
+Feature engineering is basically being a translator between the real world and machine learning algorithms.
+It's taking messy, raw data and turning it into clean, meaningful numbers that computers can actually work with.

 Think of it like prepping ingredients for cooking:
 - Raw data = whole vegetables, unprocessed meat